bpires/rocketseat-explorer/project-02/README.md

-# 👨‍🚀 RocketSeat's Explorer coursework projects
+# 👨‍🚀 Rocketseat's Explorer coursework projects

 ### Stage 02 - Project 2 - Getting to know new HTML and CSS concepts